 - Improvement of gross and fine motor skills.

 There is a special ‘note on Aspergers’ in our ‘ Personal Notes’ pages.
 You also may want to check out information on our Parents’ Programme.
-No child is the same, so do feel to discuss your particular situation with us.
-More in the sense.
+No child is the same, so do feel free to discuss your particular situation with us.